felixBenicourt/felixBenicourt/README.md

 # About Me
-🙋‍♂️ Hi there!
-I'm Felix, an Animation and VFX enthusiast with a passion for programming and science.
-I’m constantly learning and pushing my boundaries to combine creativity and technology.
-Welcome to my GitHub, where I share projects that innovate and inspire!
+👋 Hi!
+I'm Felix, an Animation and VFX professional with a strong interest in programming and problem-solving.
+I’m always looking for ways to bridge creativity and technology through innovative tools and workflows.
+Explore my GitHub to discover projects designed to simplify and enhance creative processes!

 ---